leggsimon/next/docs/developer-guide/new-starter.md

 - Ask to be invited to [the Next team on GitHub](https://github.com/orgs/Financial-Times/teams/next).
 - Ask to be invited to the Next team on Sentry.
 - Ask to be invited to the FT team on Pingdom (optional).
 - Ask to be invited to the Financial Times on Heroku.
+You'll need to setup a new Heroku account with your FT.com email (Please enable two factor authentication).
-- Ask to be invited to Fastly.com (optional).
+- Ask to be invited to Fastly.com (optional) (Also enable two factor authentication).
 - Be aware of (but don't try to learn) [the Google Doc of FT-specific terms](https://docs.google.com/a/ft.com/spreadsheet/ccc?key=0AlHku4bDWky2dDZraDlKNzhOY1JDZzM5Mk5COGs5MFE#gid=0).

 # Development tools